Te Rangihaeata: Later life

 Te Rangihaeata remained at Poroutawhao until his death from measles on 18 November 1855.
 There are conflicting stories about this period, that he fiercely resisted any Pākehā penetration into the area and, alternatively, that he made his peace with Governor Grey.
-In his old age he took charge of the government funded construction of roads in his rohe.
+In his old age he took charge of the government-funded construction of roads in his area.

 Legacy

-The Transmission Gully Motorway, opened in March 2022 is officially named Te Ara Nui o Te Rangihaeata / The Great Path of Te Rangihaeata in honour of Te Rangihaeata.
+The Transmission Gully Motorway, opened in 2022, is officially named Te Ara Nui o Te Rangihaeata / The Great Path of Te Rangihaeata in honour of Te Rangihaeata.